Izz al-Din Abu Al-Saud

-Izz al-Din Ghanem Salman Abu Al-Saud (عزالدين أبو السعود; born 24 July 2005) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League club Al-Ahli and Jordan U-23.
+Izz al-Din Ghanem Salman Abu Al-Saud (عزالدين أبو السعود; born 24 July 2005) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League club Al-Ahli.

 Club career

 Early career

 Abu Al-Saud began his career at Jordan Knights, before joining Al-Ahli's under-17 squad on 16 June 2021.
 On 8 January 2025, Al-Ahli renewed Abu Al-Saud's contract for an undisclosed length.
 It was later disclosed that he had signed on a three-year deal, and that one of clubs based in Amman had hoped to sign him by the end of his original contract.

 Al-Ahli

 On 1 August 2025, Abu Al-Saud signed his first professional contract with Al-Ahli.

 International career

 Abu Al-Saud is a youth international for Jordan, having first represented the Jordanian under-20 team for a training camp held in Antalya.
 He helped assist a goal to Odeh Al-Fakhouri in a exhibition match against Japan.
 On 18 January 2025, he would receive a call up to the team for the U20 Challenge Series and the 2025 AFC U-20 Asian Cup.

 On 15 May 2025, Abu Al-Saud was called up to the Jordan U23 team for a training camp held in Tunisia.